FlamingShali/Simple-Financial-Controller/README.md

 This is a simple financial controller.
+(NOT FINISHED YET)

 Here you can add your expenses, withdraws, incomes to the list and calculate your needs.